SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_fingerprint2_a172mrq/README.md

 The Mikroe Fingerprint 2 Click board is a fingerprint sensor module that allows for easy integration of fingerprint recognition functionality into a wide range of projects.
 It uses a high-quality A-172-MRQ fingerprint sensor that can quickly and accurately capture and compare fingerprints.
 The board includes an onboard microcontroller that handles all of the necessary processing, and it communicates with the host controller through an easy-to-use UART interface.

-The board also includes a number of features such as the ability to store and match up to 24 fingerprints.
-It also includes two onboard LED to indicate the status of the sensor.
+The board also includes some features such as the ability to store and match up to 24 fingerprints.
+It also includes two onboard LEDs to indicate the status of the sensor.
 This Click board can be used in various projects like security systems, attendance systems, access control etc and is a cost-effective solution for adding fingerprint recognition to your project.

 ## Required Hardware ##